CSC207-UofT/course-project-the-frank-lloyd-bytes/progress_report.md

 Would it be cleaner to get rid of the Admins and just register faculties and merchants by the code reading CSV forms they’ll fill in?
 How does a barcode work?
-How would it work when we add more merchants and facilities
+How would it work when we add more merchants and facilities Communication has been good, but still needs improvement.
+We double coded/designed a few things which a better workflow system could have prevented, so an open question is how do we do this?

 **What Has Worked Well For Our Design:**
 Successfully implemented the User class and it's subclasses.
 Constructed a basic program structrue that follows the Clean Architecture.
 The Use Case classes connect our controllers, so modifying the code in one controller won’t affect the other one.